Branches Of Accounting

 3. Management Accounting

-Management accounting provides accounting information, to the management in the form of processed data which it collects form financial accounting.
+Management accounting provides accounting information, to the management in the form of processed data that it collects from financial accounting.

 4. Social Accountancy